MP Estate Planning UK

 What are the key changes for 2025 that trustees should know about?

-The headline changes require trustees to review and update the Trust Register within 90 days of any change, tighten proof of registration checks and discrepancy reporting, and introduce a mandatory AEOI registration for certain trusts under CRS/FATCA and the International Tax Compliance Regulations 2025.
-We recommend checking beneficiary, trustee and asset records as soon as a change happens to avoid penalties.
+The headline changes require trustees to review and update the Trust Registration Service within 90 days of any reportable change, comply with tighter proof of registration checks and discrepancy reporting from obliged entities, and — for certain trust arrangements — complete a mandatory AEOI registration under CRS/FATCA and the International Tax Compliance Regulations 2025.
+We recommend checking beneficiary, trustee, and settlor records as soon as a change occurs to avoid penalties of up to £5,000 per offence.

 Why is keeping the Trust Register up to date now a practical priority?

-Keeping the register current reduces the risk of discrepancy reports from obliged entities such as banks, insurers and investment providers.
-It also avoids enforcement action and fines and helps when proving the trust’s status to advisers and service providers.
-Think of it as regular maintenance: small, timely checks prevent bigger problems later.
+Keeping the register current reduces the risk of discrepancy reports from obliged entities such as banks, building societies, insurers, and investment providers.
+It also avoids enforcement action and fines from HMRC, and ensures you can provide proof of registration quickly when solicitors, accountants, or financial advisers need it.
+Think of it as regular maintenance: small, timely checks prevent bigger and more expensive problems later.

 Which trustees and advisers are most affected by the 2025 changes?

-Professionally managed trusts, corporate trustees, trustee companies and advisers who act for multiple estates will feel the impact most.
-Beneficial owners, lead trustees and firms providing legal, tax or investment services must ensure records and AEOI registrations are correct.
-Personal trustees should also review records if they hold investments or work with financial firms.
+Professionally managed trust arrangements, corporate trustees, and advisers who act for multiple trust clients will feel the impact most.
+Beneficial owners, lead trustees, and firms providing legal, tax, or investment services must ensure TRS records and any AEOI registrations are correct.
+Personal trustees — including family members acting as trustees of a discretionary or property protection trust — should also review their records, particularly if the trust holds investments or deals with financial firms.

 What information does the Trust Register hold about the trust and its beneficial owners?